seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 ## 4.4 Kernel, Ego Autopilot, and Safety Subsystems

 * **Central Integrative Hub (Kernel):** operationally the Kernel is a focal interoceptive/state-confidence signal used by controllers to estimate coherence.
 For humans, proxies include heart-rate variability (HRV) and validated interoceptive accuracy measures; for agents, Kernel is implemented as a state-estimator confidence metric (e.g., posterior precision).
 Kernel feeds into Super-Self selection and into Quality Control loops that surface misaligned priors [3].
 * **Fallback Safety Controller (Ego Autopilot):** a low-variance default policy engaged under low confidence or low coherence.
 It minimizes risk and conserves resources.
-Formally, Ego Autopilot is a policy pi_safe that is triggered when coherence C(x_t) < theta_safe.
+Formally, Ego Autopilot is a policy $\pi_{\text{safe}}$ that is triggered when coherence $C(x_t) < \theta_{\text{safe}}$.
 Measures: engagement frequency, conservatism index, and recovery time.
 This subsystem enforces safety and explains conservative behavioral reversion patterns [20], [21].

 ## 4.5 Option-Availability and the FREQ Coin Formalization

-Option-availability is the measurable set of viable actions perceived by an actor at time t.
-We operationalize Option-Availability as the effective action set size |A_eff(t)| weighted by subjective affordance scores.
+Option-availability is the measurable set of viable actions perceived by an actor at time $t$.
+We operationalize Option-Availability as the effective action set size $|A_{\text{eff}}(t)|$ weighted by subjective affordance scores.
 FREQ Coin is a derived, time-integrated coherence resource:^[**FREQ Coin:** The term intentionally bridges technical and operational domains.
 "FREQ" references frequency—both in the control-theoretic sense (rate of coherent state selection) and in contemplative traditions where "raising frequency" describes emotional/energetic states aligned with the Emotional Guidance Scale.
 "Coin" evokes resource economics and blockchain-like accumulation mechanics.
 This dual reference enables both formal modeling (as time-integrated coherence) and practical application.
 The Seismic ecosystem is also working towards implementing a corresponding on-chain governance token to operationalize coherence-based economics in regenerative decentralized funding mechanisms.]

 $$FREQ(t; \Delta) = \int_{t-\Delta}^{t} C(s)\, ds$$

-where C(s) is the coherence metric at time s and Δ is a rolling window.
-Higher FREQ(t) predicts larger |A_eff(t)| and greater policy richness.
-Empirically, FREQ(t) can be proxied by sustained HRV coherence, EEG phase synchrony, or time-integrated match scores in agents.
+where $C(s)$ is the coherence metric at time $s$ and $\Delta$ is a rolling window.
+Higher $FREQ(t)$ predicts larger $|A_{\text{eff}}(t)|$ and greater policy richness.
+Empirically, $FREQ(t)$ can be proxied by sustained HRV coherence, EEG phase synchrony, or time-integrated match scores in agents.
 Measurement details and analysis code are provided in Appendix B.

 ## 4.6 Algorithmic Sketch: Imagineer → Refine → Hold (Formal Pseudocode)